catseye/toolshelf/doc/Philosophy.markdown

 And yeah, package managers reduce a lot of the pain of installing software.
 They do.
 I'm not faulting them.
 But they create new pains.

-Package managers create a whole new class of labour -- package maintainers.
+Package managers create a whole new class of labour — package maintainers.
 Release engineering is one thing, but this really shouldn't be a specialized skill, you know?
-And the package maintainer probably has a slightly different idea of how the package should be installed — different from how the developers thought it should be installed
+And the package maintainer probably has a slightly different idea of how the package should be installed — different from how the developers thought it should be installed and different from how you think it should be installed.
+You know what they say about too many cooks.

 Package managers are generally tied to a platform.
 So, if you use Ubuntu, and your system has bits written in Python and Ruby and Haskell and Node.js,